manavsehgal/reactspeedcoding/manuscript/c07-wire-multiple-components.md

 You will learn following concepts in this important chapter.

-- Events in multiple components (We).
+- Events in multiple components.
-- Composition using parent child node tree (Wt).
+- Composition using parent child node tree.
-- When to use presentational verses container components (Wc)
+- When to use presentational verses container components.
-- Reconciliation algorithm and keys for dynamic children (Wk).
+- Reconciliation algorithm and keys for dynamic children.
-- Integrating vendor components (Wv).
+- Integrating vendor components.
-- Routing to wire component layouts (Wr).
+- Routing to wire component layouts.

 {pagebreak}

-## Events in multiple components (We)
+## Events in multiple components

 Let us begin by firstly creating some reusable components extending our ReactSpeed UI library.
 Let us create a ```button``` CSS module.